Roseford/Openbb_SDK_API_bridge/README.md

 ### Schemas

-Our API uses the following JSON schemas to define the structure of the data returned by each endpoint:
+Examples of the JSON schemas our API uses to define the structure of the data returned by each endpoint:

 ### Stock Data Schema